 Through the Global Messenger program, athletes, like Huffman, are trained to be spokespersons for Special Olympics.
 Global Messengers are ambassadors for the organization and can recruit potential athletes, volunteers and sponsors through public presentations.
 In addition to this role, Huffman is a member of the Athlete Council, which is made up of active SONC athletes from across the state.
 These athletes meet quarterly to provide input to the president of Special Olympics North Carolina on issues in the movement.

 On Tuesdays, Huffman has begun leading weekly exercise videos via webinar.
 These 30-minute sessions are a tool in motivating athletes to stay focused on their wellness goals, even at home.
-Savvy in integrating marketing with technology, Huffman has even designed custom graphics to brand his video series through social media.
+Savvy in integrating marketing with technology, Huffman has even designed custom graphics to brand their video series through social media.

 “We are using the Fit 5 flashcards with the Fit 5 Challenge,” said Huffman.
 “Basically, last week, we did a combination of a lot of them.”

 The Fit 5 Challenge is a 30-day guide based on three simple goals of exercising five days a week, eating five total fruits and vegetables per day and drinking five bottles of water daily.
-With all these pieces contributing to the wellness puzzle, Huffman has set his focus on the fitness component.
+With all these pieces contributing to the wellness puzzle, Huffman has set their focus on the fitness component.

 “We started out with warmups to get our muscles going,” said Huffman.
 “We did jumping jacks, quick punches and marches.
 For strength, we practiced push-ups on the wall and on the ground.
 We did core work with sit-ups, and for flexibility, we worked on calf stretches.”

-“He jumped in right away with volunteering to do this for our program and has been very instrumental in leading this for the athletes,” said Anderson.
+“Jae jumped in right away with volunteering to do this for our program and has been very instrumental in leading this for the athletes,” said Anderson.
 “Some parents have even joined in as well.”